-- One or two complete video paths, depending on the model. - The two video paths allow the TES9 to support several interesting applications, which include the following: - > Bridging data from one video signal to another: for example, CEA-608 captions can be extracted from a 259M signal on one input, converted to CEA-708 DTV captions and inserted into a 292M signal on the other input. - > Processing VANC data in two independent 292M video channels. - > Inserting data into one 259M and one 292M signal: for example, CEA-608 captions in 259M and CEA-708 captions in 292M. - Compact 1 rack-unit enclosure. - Universal AC power input: 90-250 VAC, 47-63 Hz. - Accepts 259M and 292M signals in all the major formats. - High-quality 75 ohm BNC connectors and video processing. - Video bypass via a high-quality 75 ohm RF relay when the unit is powered off or when certain malfunctions are detected. - Front-panel pushbuttons to force relay bypass. - Monitor outputs for both video paths, to allow the output signals to be observed and analyzed even when the unit is in bypass. - VANC insertion and extraction, per SMPTE 334M. - Can process multiple different data streams carried in any combination of the scan lines that are available for VANC data. - Can add a data service to others that are already present in a line, without delaying the existing services.
+- One or two complete video paths, depending on the model. - The two video paths allow the TES9 to support several interesting applications, which include the following: - > Bridging data from one video signal to another: for example, CEA-608 captions can be extracted from a 259M signal on one input, converted to CEA-708 DTV captions and inserted into a 292M signal on the other input. - > Processing VANC data in two independent 292M video channels. - Inserting data into one 259M and one 292M signal: for example, CEA-608 captions in 259M and CEA-708 captions in 292M. - Compact 1 rack-unit enclosure. - Universal AC power input: 90-250 VAC, 47-63Hz. - Accepts 259M and 292M signals in all the major formats. - High-quality 750hm BNC connectors and video processing. - Video bypass via a high-quality 750hm RF relay when the unit is powered off or when certain malfunctions are detected. - Front-panel push-button to force relay bypass. - Monitor outputs for both video paths, to allow the output signals to be observed and analyzed even when the unit is in bypass. - VANC insertion and extraction, per SMPTE 334M. - Can process multiple different data streams carried in any combination of the scan lines that are available for VANC data. - Can add a data service to others that are already present in a line, without delaying the existing services.
 This is a major improvement over earlier equipment that would extract existing data services, add the locally generated data to them and re-insert the combined data one frame later.
 The TES9 eliminates the accumulation of delay in the data resulting from multiple processing passes.
-This is crucial for data services such as closed captioning and metadata which must maintain tight synchronization with the video program.
+This is crucial for data services such as closed captioning and metadata which must maintain tight synchronization with the video program. - LAN (100baseT), V.34 modem, and three RS-232 ports are standard on all TES9's.

-- Allows user control of the order of data packets in insertion lines.
-Local data can be added before existing services, if desired; this allows the user to place the most important services at the beginning of a line, where they may be most likely to be handled properly by downstream equipment.
-The user can direct the TES9 to insert local data both before and after existing services, or to overwrite them. - Incoming VANC services can either be decoded regardless of the lines where they are carried, or the search can be restricted to specific lines; - The user can select incoming VANC services or complete lines to be selectively deleted by the TES9 when adding its own data to the signal. - LAN (100baseT), V.34 modem, and three RS232 ports are standard on all TES9's. - A 15-pin terminal block on the rear panel provides remote bypass control and indication for both video paths, as well as 7 general-purpose input-output (GPIO) signals. - An unbalanced LTC input is provided for applications that require time-code input. - The TES9 software is stored in internal "flash" memory, which allows the software to be updated through a data port, such as the LAN.
+- A 15-pin terminal block on the rear panel provides remote bypass control and indication for both video paths, as well as 7 general-purpose input-output (GPIO) signals. - An unbalanced LTC input is provided for applications that require time-code input. - The TES9 software is stored in internal "flash" memory, which allows the software to be updated through a data port, such as the LAN.